HOW TO TURN CHEAP GLASS VASES INTO TRENDY HOME DECOR USING PAINT AND WHAT YOU ALREADY HAVE IN YOUR KITCHEN! | HOW TO PAINT GLASS VASES

 Manatee Gray | Gravel Road

-HOW TO PAINT GLASS VASES
+HOW TO GET PAINT TO STICK TO GLASS

 I used approximately 1 cup of this Fluff paint and 1/2 cup baking soda and mixed it thoroughly.
 It was thick with the consistency of heavy buttercream icing.